 Business Plan Balance Sheet: Current Assets

-In your business plan, the current assets reflected on the balance sheet represent all the items your business owns that are liquid enough to be converted into cash within a year.
+Current assets represent all the items on the balance sheet that your business owns that are liquid enough to be converted into cash within a year.
 Anything with monetary value that your business owns is an asset.

 Your balance sheet shows not only how much your assets are worth but also how long it would take you to convert them into cold, hard cash.
 The length of time needed to dispose of an asset is often described in terms of liquidity.
 The more liquid an asset, the faster you can sell it off.